 Cultural Affairs Commission

 The Mayor-appointed Cultural Affairs Commission is an advisory board responsible for the review and approval of all architecture and artwork on, or over, City property.
-The Commission assists the City in achieving great civic design and public art.
+The Commission assists the City by final and conceptual approval in achieving great civic design and public art.

 Mayor Eric Garcetti, City of Los Angeles